meetings/gearsloth/README.md

 # Notes

 (*) In the current design the servers do not share any state and there is no critical state associated with any of them.
-This means that even properly received background jobs are in no way guaranteed to be executed in case of failure.
-Adding even a small critical state component would complicate the server maintenance requirements substantially and would have a severe impact on the performance of the daemon.
+This means that even properly received background jobs are in no way guaranteed to be executed in case of some failures.
+There have been some work to enable "persistent delayed jobs" in the gearman through modules but adding even a small critical state component would complicate the server maintenance requirements substantially and would have a severe impact on the performance of the daemon.
+Here are some problems of the persistent delayed jobs architecture:

+* The persistence logic is embedded in the gearman server and must be compiled in as modules.
+This makes deployment, tuning and development of the persistence logic more complicated and more prone to cause issues that affect normal operation of the gearman server.
+* Possibly tue do the difficulty and high stability requirements for developing them, the modules and especially their maintenance documentation seems to be poorly documented and hard to understand.
+For example the following questions are unsanswered in most persistence modules: What happens to your tasks and what are you supposed to do if your module backend database goes offline for a while during normal operation?
+How do you recover if this outage is a long one or a short one?
+Can several servers use the same external backend and carry the tasks of a missing server?
+How can you make sure the data is stored on two separate locations before client is informed that the task is properly recorded?
+How does the client receive information of problems in the persistence layer and how is the logging of these problems handled?
+* The functionality of the modules is limited to the hooks provided by the Gearman server.
+For example you can not alter the state of a delayed job retry logic using the modules.
+Providing additional hooks would furter complicate writing the modules and expose the server to more potential instability due to code in modules.

 # SPECIFIC ADDITIONAL INFO FOR OHTU PROJECT